asb1411/Sudoku-Solver/README.md

 ## Neural Network
 The trained Neural Network for digit recognition is stored in models directory

+The Network is trained to an accuracy of 99.21%

 The source code is contained in network.py